Why did Zelensky want a watermelon in Kherson?

 (Kherson is known for its watermelons) pic.twitter.com/mMK6YcJGjo

-Kherson was captured in early March, soon after Russia launched its invasion - and it was the only regional capital to be taken by Russia in that whole period.
+Kherson was captured in early March, soon after Russia launched its invasion - and it was the only regional capital to be taken by Russia in the war.

 Kherson region was then one of four to be illegally annexed by Russia after self-styled referendums in September.